 Bottom Line

-These were six of the audience’s top favorite content formats that can help you create brand awareness and boost traffic.
+These were 13 content types that the audience’s love.
+The mentioned formats can help you create brand awareness and boost traffic.

 Make sure to read it so that you can provide your audience with the content that will provoke the most engagement, help you build a meaningful connection with your audience, and contribute to your overall marketing efforts and business success.